I had a defensive gun use three years ago. I have hesitated to use it, until now.

 I called the 911, and a Deputy arrived less than a few minutes later.
-A police report was filed, they looked for the guy but never found him.
+The cop who responded said that they would look for the guy, but they didn’t even take a report.
 The plate number I gave them was not a valid number.
 So he either had fake plates, or I simply didn’t give them the correct number.

 The one big lesson that I took from this, was that I needed to begin carrying something to bridge the gap between bare hands and lethal force.
 That was the day that I began carrying Pepper Spray.

 Miguel GFZ · November 8, 2019 at 4:12 pm